About Us

 For Peace And Understanding

-Bitter experience has taught people to be skeptical of the pronouncements of politicians and governments, especially during wartime when official and semi-official propagandists are most busy deceiving the public.
+Bitter experience has taught people to be skeptical of the pronouncements of politicians and governments, especially during wartime when propagandists are most busy deceiving the public.
 As American historian Harry Elmer Barnes put it: "Truth is always the first war casualty.
-The emotional disturbances and distortions in historical writing are greatest in wartime."
+The emotional disturbances and distortions in historical writing are greatest in wartime.”

 Americans have been misled into one costly, destructive and needless war after another.
 For example, in the months leading up to the 2003 US attack against Iraq, government officials and much of the media deceived the public to justify the invasion and occupation of that country.